 Expectation can be an ugly word.
 So many people are like "Oh, expectations lead to disappointment".
 Perhaps expectations, loosely held, allow us to maintain our boundaries, our sense of peace, and well-being.

-As we enter 2018 there have been a lot of posts around that discuss leadership - the qualities of a leader.
-Most of these articles include points on ethics, integrity, transparency, accountability, trust, honesty, and empowerment.
+As we enter each new year, there are a lot of posts around that discuss leadership - the qualities of a leader.
+Most of these articles include points on ethics, integrity, transparency, accountability, trust, honesty, and empowerment - and importantly, kindness.

 We all have leadership roles to adopt - in our homes, families, workplaces and in the variety of roles we fulfil in our relationship-based lives.
 And I wonder how often we look at who or what is "the best" and hold it up to these qualities - to realise that "bestness" is an honest process; one with identifiable objective qualities.